zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 Error [Error: Fail to getPhotoByTokenAndUser for User B]
 ```

 The above log shows that `getToken`, `getSecret` and `getUser` were executed before hitting the error.
-And when calling `getPhotoByTokenAndUser` sequentially,
-it called for User A and User B, but not User C, because it hit an error for User B. Also `sendEmailWithPhotos` was not called, because `photosP` was a rejected Promise.
+`getPhotoByTokenAndUser` was called sequentially for User A and User B, but not User C, because it hit an error for User B.
+Also `sendEmailWithPhotos` was not called, because `photosP` was a rejected Promise.

 Nice!
 The error handler for `main` function is able to handle errors from any of the async calls.